 Questions regarding graduation should be directed to Sue Bollis, Commencement Coordinator, at 414-817-5537.
 Seating is open - no tickets are distributed for the FHS Commencement.

 - Graduates should plan to be at the Milwaukee County Sports Complex (MCSC) no later than 1:00 p.m. to prepare for line up.

 - Shuttle buses will be running from FHS to MCSC starting at Noon on Sunday.
-At rehearsal, we request that graduates either be dropped off on Sunday or that they park at FHS and take the shuttle as this will allow more convenient parking for their guests.
+At rehearsal, we requested that graduates either be dropped off on Sunday, or that they park at FHS and take the shuttle, as this will allow more convenient parking for their guests.
 Shuttle buses are also available for guests.
 Parking at MCSC is limited and the parking lot is very deep so it can be a long walk to the door.
 The buses will run continuously from the FHS parking lots both before and after the ceremony.
 (Buses will NOT be stuck in the parking lot traffic after the Commencement).